 A prolific and uncompromising force in Austrian cinema, both in front of the camera and behind it as a director of raw, visceral films.

-Peter Kern was a whirlwind of creative energy in the Austrian film scene, an actor whose intense presence was matched by his prolific output as a director.
-With a face that could convey profound vulnerability or unsettling menace, he became a familiar figure in German-language cinema, appearing in over seventy films.
-He collaborated frequently with directors like Walter Bockmayer and Rainer Werner Fassbinder, absorbing their confrontational styles.
-Kern's true passion, however, was directing.
-He helmed more than twenty-five films, often writing and producing them himself, crafting works that were deliberately rough-edged, politically charged, and focused on society's outsiders.
-His 1978 film 'Flaming Hearts' was selected for the Berlin International Film Festival, cementing his reputation as a vital, if sometimes difficult, auteur.
-Uninterested in commercial polish, Kern's filmography is a testament to personal obsession, exploring themes of sexuality, violence, and alienation with a relentless, DIY spirit that made him a cult figure and a essential thread in the fabric of Austrian underground cinema.
+Peter Kern appeared in over seventy films, his face conveying profound vulnerability or unsettling menace.
+He collaborated frequently with directors Walter Bockmayer and Rainer Werner Fassbinder, absorbing their confrontational styles.
+Kern directed more than twenty-five films, often writing and producing them himself.
+His works were deliberately rough-edged, politically charged, and focused on society's outsiders.
+His 1978 film 'Flaming Hearts' was selected for the Berlin International Film Festival.
+Uninterested in commercial polish, Kern explored themes of sexuality, violence, and alienation with a relentless, DIY spirit.
+He became a cult figure and an essential thread in Austrian underground cinema.

 1946–1964